Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 Can repair patches be glued on after SRC has been applied?

 Repair patches can be applied to a boat coated with SRC paint however the top coat must be sanded/ground off to apply the patch to the basecoat only.
 Best results are achieved by sanding/grinding the SRC top and base coatings down to the original inflatable boat fabric for a "fabric-on-fabric" bond of the patch.
-Then repaint the new patch with left-over SRC or order a touch-up kit form us.
+Then repaint the new patch with left-over SRC or order a touch-up kit from us.

 Back to Top